 In addition to having all your estate planning documents in order, you may be concerned about protecting assets in the event that you need long-term care.
-A legitimate concern considering the incredible cost of care in Connecticut, the average annual cost of a nursing facility exceeds $139,000.
+A legitimate concern considering the incredible cost of care in Connecticut.
+Did you know that the average annual cost of a nursing facility exceeds $139,000?!

 So how can you protect your assets from going to the nursing home or from being used entirely for your care?

 If both your finances and health are in good shape, you may be a good candidate for a long term care policy.
 We can help you determine if a long-term care insurance policy would be advantageous and we can help to design a policy that ensures you pay the a fair premium and get the home and community-based services you need.

 For a married couple, special planning is required to ensure that the "well spouse" does not become financially impoverished in the event that you need long-term care.
 This is both true in the pre-planning stage as well as the crisis-planning stage.

 #3: Identify conditions that could help you protect your assets without impacting Medicaid eligibility